Get Tech Tips

-This increased air to metal contact time and surface area allows more heat to leave the air and enter the refrigerant.
+This increased air-to-metal contact time and surface area allow more heat to leave the air and enter the refrigerant.
 The pressure and temperature of the refrigerant in the evaporator coil (assuming it is changing state from liquid to vapor) is a function of the amount of refrigerant being moved through the coil (by the compressor) and the amount of heat entering the refrigerant from the air.

-If the evaporator coil had no fins we would see these results in the system running with no evaporator fins compared to the normal system –
+If the evaporator coil had no fins, we would see these results (compared to the normal system with fins):

 - Lower suction & coil pressure because less heat is entering the coil

-- The system is less efficient because the compressor is moving less BTUs per Watt due to the higher compression ratios
+- The system is less efficient because the compressor is moving fewer BTUs per watt due to the higher compression ratios

-- Very little humidity is removed because even though the coil is very cold there is less contact between the metal and the air moving over it
+- Very little humidity is removed; even though the coil is very cold, there is less contact between the metal and the air moving over it

-Eventually the suction pressure/temperature would stabilize once the amount of heat being picked up in the coil and the reduced compressor capacity reached an equilibrium but by the time the tubing would likely be freezing over and the system would be VERY inefficient.
+Eventually, the suction pressure/temperature would stabilize once the amount of heat being picked up in the coil and the reduced compressor capacity reached an equilibrium.
+By that time, the tubing would likely be freezing over, and the system would be VERY inefficient.

-As a technician you will likely never calculate bypass or contact factors but you will see their impacts all the time like in the extreme thought experiment above.
-It is easier to wrap your head around the impact of bypass factor by considering the extreme edges of design with a coil with no fins being an extreme example of high bypass and a massively over-sized evaporator with very dense and deep fins being the opposite side of the spectrum.
+As a technician, you will likely never calculate bypass or contact factors, but you will see their impacts all the time, like in the extreme thought experiment above.
+It is easier to wrap your head around the impact of the bypass factor by considering the extreme edges of the design, with a coil with no fins being an extreme example of high bypass and a massively oversized evaporator with very dense and deep fins being the opposite side of the spectrum.

-If you have more surface contact between air and metal and when the air is moving at lower velocity (slower) the air will impart more heat to the coil and will get closer to the coil temperature.
+If you have more surface contact between air and metal, and when the air moves at a lower velocity (slower), the air will impart more heat to the coil and get closer to the coil temperature.

-The part that can make this tricky to imagine is once you realize that changing the bypass factor simultaneously impacts the difference between the air temperature and coil temperature AND changes the coil temperature itself because the coil temperature is partially dictated by the amount of heat entering the coil FROM the air.
+Here's the part that can make this tricky to imagine: You'll realize that changing the bypass factor impacts the difference between the air temperature and coil temperature simultaneously, AND it changes the coil temperature itself.
+That's because the coil temperature is partially dictated by the amount of heat entering the coil FROM the air.

 - Higher suction & coil pressure because more heat is entering the coil

-- The Compressor moves more refrigerant because the suction vapor is more dense and the compression ratio decreases
+- The compressor moves more refrigerant because the suction vapor is denser, and the compression ratio decreases

-Now this last point about the humidity has a caveat, the coil still needs to be well below dew-point so this correlation between increased coil size and increased dehumidification isn't absolute.
-When you couple a larger coil with LOWER airflow you can get the best of both worlds by having lower bypass factors without driving the coil temperature up too far resulting in improved efficiency and latent capacity.
+Now, this last point about the humidity has a caveat; the coil still needs to be well below the dew-point, so this correlation between increased coil size and increased dehumidification isn't absolute.
+When you couple a larger coil with LOWER airflow, you can get the best of both worlds by having lower bypass factors without driving the coil temperature up too far, resulting in improved efficiency and latent capacity.

-I'm not saying you should go out and put larger coils on everything, but as a design consideration you may want to take a good look at manufacturer expanded performance data when choosing a coil match and you may find an up-size gives you better performance even if you dial back the airflow a bit.
+I'm not saying you should go out and put larger coils on everything, but as a design consideration, you may want to take a good look at manufacturer expanded performance data when choosing a coil match.
+You may find an upsize gives you better performance, even if you dial back the airflow a bit.